 - Allergy-free edible play dough (American Academy of Allergy, Asthma, and Immunology)

-If you teach Chinese or Korean to your children with play dough, please let us know!
+If you teach Chinese to your children with play dough, please let us know in the comments!
 We love seeing how other families have fun learning minority languages at home!